striveforbest/macOS-dev-environment-setup/README.rst

 Output::

     ==> Caveats
-    To have launchd start redis at login: ln -sfv /usr/local/opt/redis/*.plist ~/Library/LaunchAgents
+    To start redis now and restart at login: brew services start redis
-    Then to load redis now:
-        launchctl load ~/Library/LaunchAgents/homebrew.mxcl.redis.plist
-    Or, if you don't want/need launchctl, you can just run: redis-server /usr/local/etc/redis.conf
+    Or, if you don't want/need a background service you can just run:
+        /opt/homebrew/opt/redis/bin/redis-server /opt/homebrew/etc/redis.conf

 Search Engine Backends
 ======================